belugame/hamster-bill/README.md

 ## Usage:

+- use hamster-indicator as usual, chose a common tag for all records you want to bill together.
 - edit `config.py` to adjust at least your database path, output folder and one customer definition.
 - for generating the September 2016 bill for all records tagged "CompanyA" you would call it like:
 ```
 ./bill 2016-9 CompanyA